Gerald Hensley

-Biography
+Early life and education

 Born in Christchurch, Hensley was educated at St Bede's College, Christchurch and Canterbury University College where he took an MA with first-class honours in history.

+Career

-He joined the Department of External Affairs (now the Ministry of Foreign Affairs and Trade) in 1958 and served in Samoa, at the New Zealand Permanent Mission to the United Nations in New York City, and in 1965 was appointed Special Assistant to the Commonwealth Secretary-General when the Commonwealth Secretariat was established in London.
+Hensley joined the Department of External Affairs (now the Ministry of Foreign Affairs and Trade) in 1958 and served in Samoa, at the New Zealand Permanent Mission to the United Nations in New York City, and in 1965 was appointed Special Assistant to the Commonwealth Secretary-General when the Commonwealth Secretariat was established in London.
 He then served as Counsellor at the New Zealand Embassy in Washington.
 While in Washington, in April 1973, the Black September group painted slogans on the wall of his house and fired several shots through the windows.
 This was thought to have been the first Islamist-based terrorist attack in the United States.
-From 1976 until 1980 he was New Zealand's High Commissioner in Singapore.
+From 1976 until 1980, he was New Zealand's High Commissioner in Singapore.

-In 1980 he returned to Wellington to become Head of the Prime Minister's Department, where he served under both Rob Muldoon and David Lange's administrations.
+In 1980, he returned to Wellington to become Head of the Prime Minister's Department, where he served under both Rob Muldoon and David Lange's administrations.